danielpodrazka/editor-mcp/README.md

 "ENABLE_JS_SYNTAX_CHECK": "0" - When editing Javascript/React code, the changes won't be checked for syntax issues

+"FAIL_ON_PYTHON_SYNTAX_ERROR": "1" - When editing Python code, syntax errors will automatically cancel the overwrite action (default is enabled)

+"FAIL_ON_JS_SYNTAX_ERROR": "0" - When editing Javascript/React code, syntax errors will NOT automatically cancel the overwrite action (default is disabled)

 ### Sample MCP config entry when building from source

 ```json